uwdata/termite-data-server/README.md

 Data Server for Topic Models
 ============================

-Termite is a visual analysis tool for inspecting the output of statistical topic models.
+Termite is a visual analysis tool for exploring the output of statistical topic models.

-The tool contains two components:
-  * **[Termite Data Server](http://github.com/uwdata/termite-data-server)** for processing the output of topic models and distributing the content as a web service
-  * **[Termite Visualizations](http://github.com/uwdata/termite-visualizations)** for visualizing topic model outputs in a web browser

-This repository contains the data server component, which includes:
+This repository contains:
-  * a web server
+  * a web server based on the web2py framework
-  * a copy of the MALLET topic model toolkit
-  * helper scripts to import topic model outputs into the server
   * helper scripts to download various datasets
   * helper scripts to download and setup various topic modeling tools
+  * helper scripts to build topic models
-  * demonstration scripts to build a basic topic model
+  * helper scripts to import topic model outputs into the server

-This software is developed by [Jason Chuang](http://jason.chuang.ca) and Ashley Jin, and distributed under the BSD-3 license.
+The web server includes various interactive visualizations:
+  * term-topic matrix
+  * group-in-a-box visualization (interactive topic modeling)
+  * scatter plots

+The Termite Data Server is developed and maintained by [Jason Chuang](http://jason.chuang.ca), and distributed under the BSD-3 license.
+The term-topic matrix visualization is developed by Jason Chuang and [Ashley Jin](http://www.linkedin.com/in/ashpjin).
+The group-in-a-box visualization is developed by [Alison Smith](http://www.cs.umd.edu/people/amsmit).
+The scatter plot visualization is developed by [Michael Freeman](https://www.linkedin.com/pub/michael-freeman/66/363/322).
+The upload functionality is developed by [Peter Enns](https://www.linkedin.com/pub/peter-enns/37/674/408) and Jason Chuang.
+Helper scripts are developed by Jason Chuang with contributions from Leo Claudino, [Molly Roberts](http://scholar.harvard.edu/mroberts/home) and [Yuening Hu](http://www.cs.umd.edu/~ynhu/).

 Topic modeling
 --------------